dumbresi/dumbresi/README.md

 ## ⚡ About Me
 👋 Hi, I'm **Siddharth Dumbre**, a **Graduate Student in Computer Software Engineering at Northeastern University**.
-💻 Passionate about **Full Stack Development, Android Development, Cloud Infrastructure, and Generative AI**.
+💻 Passionate about **Full Stack Development,  Infrastructure, and Generative AI**.
 🚀 Currently working on **Generative AI with RAG and GAN** while actively building projects and expanding my knowledge.

 ---